senecajs/senecajs.org/src/pages/get-started/index.md

 The code for the sample above is available in the [sum-reuse.js][] file.

-## Patterns are Unique, with Overrides
+## Patterns are unique, with overrides
 The action patterns that you define are unique.
-They can only trigger one function.
+They can trigger only one function.
 The patterns resolve using the following rules:

 * More properties win.
 * If the patterns have the same number of properties, they are matched in alphabetical order.

-These rules are designed to be simple so that you can run them "in your head".
+These rules are designed to be simple so that you can run them in your head.
 It's very easy to understand which pattern will trigger which action function.

 Here are some examples:

 * a:1, b:2 wins over a:1 as it has more properties.
-* a:1, b:2 wins over a:1, c:3 as b is before c alphabetically.
+* a:1, b:2 wins over a:1, c:3 as b comes before c alphabetically.
-* a:1, b:2, d:4 wins over a:1, c:3, d:4 as b is before c alphabetically.
+* a:1, b:2, d:4 wins over a:1, c:3, d:4 as b comes before c alphabetically.
 * a:1, b:2, c:3 wins over a:1, b:2 as it has more properties.
 * a:1, b:2, c:3 wins over a:1, c:3 as it has more properties.

 To see this in action, run the file [pattern-wins.js][].
 For more details, see the [patrun module][].

-It is sometimes useful to have a way of enhancing the behaviour of an action without rewriting it fully.
+It is sometimes useful to have a way of enhancing the behavior of an action without rewriting it fully.
 For example, you might want to perform custom validation of the message properties, or capture message statistics, or add additional information to action results, or throttle message flow rates.